-History and Overview of the Turks and Caicos
+History and Overview of Turks and Caicos

-We use the U.S. Dollar and have U.S. style electrical plugs.
+We use the US dollar and have US-style electrical plugs.

-We drive on the left as in the United Kingdom.
+We drive on the left, as in the United Kingdom.
 Watch for bad drivers.

-We have great weather year-round with an average of 82° F (28° C).
+We have great weather year-round with an average temperature of 80° F (27° C).

 Overview